pixelsane/gridcore-nim/README.md

 - Easy to extend and embed in your Nim projects

 ---
-*Note: I have trimmed Entity support/system for this library, as it does not make any sense for entity logic merging with grid structures.
+*Note: I have trimmed Entity support/system for this library, as it does not make any sense for entity management and logic merging with grid structures.
 I have plans on creating a separate entity library however.*

 ## Installation